Mohs Reconstruction in Tampa and St. Petersburg, FL

 Recovery from Mohs reconstructive surgery usually takes about one week.
 Any discomfort you experience during this time can be managed with the use of over-the-counter pain relievers.
 Within one week, your sutures will be taken care of, and you will be instructed to use scar cream and proper sun protection to ensure you heal properly.
 Your scar should look better within three weeks of your reconstruction, and your results should gradually improve over the following 9-12 months.

 Understanding Mohs Surgery

-Conventional skin cancer surgery involves the removal of all cancerous cells in the affected area.
-However, this also results in the removal of many healthy cells, as well.
+Conventional skin cancer surgery involves the reduction of all cancerous cells in the affected area.
+However, this also results in the reduction of many healthy cells, as well.
 Mohs surgery is a more targeted procedure that is less invasive and leaves more healthy skin cells intact.

 Although Mohs surgery leaves behind more healthy tissue than other methods, some scarring and skin imperfections can still occur.
 Dr. Davis has the knowledge and experience to restore your skin after Mohs surgery.

 Most patients heal quickly following surgery and reconstruction, and are able to return to work within one week.
 In order to promote healing, it is important for patients to protect the area from damaging sunlight while they recover to lower the chances of any scarring taking place.

 How Much Does the Mohs Reconstruction Surgery Cost?
 Will My Insurance Pay?

 Mohs surgery is considered a medical service, not a cosmetic service.
 Currently, most insurance plans cover the procedure under their provided benefits, unless you have an out of pocket deductible first.
 With many changes in insurance plans, it is always advisable to contact your insurance carrier prior to scheduling surgery and confirm your eligibility and benefits.